-[If, of course, somehow a university fails to comply with the (f)(2) requirement and does not make inventors parties to the funding agreement so their inventions are not subject inventions, then Bayh-Dole does not apply, does not preempt 15 USC 2218(d), and the Nixon executive branch patent policy from 1971 still applies, as do all the other statutes that are otherwise preempted, and although the Nixon policy codification has been canceled, the policy is still there, with its ownership expectations, march-in, and reporting requirements.
+[If, of course, somehow a university fails to comply with the (f)(2) requirement and does not make inventors parties to the funding agreement so their inventions are not subject inventions, then Bayh-Dole does not apply, and the Nixon executive branch patent policy from 1971 still applies, as do all the other statutes that are otherwise preempted, and although the Nixon policy codification has been canceled, the policy is still there, with its ownership expectations, march-in, and reporting requirements.
 Under the Nixon patent policy, federal agencies can request ownership of any invention arising in federally funded work addressing public health, or any invention in an area in which the federal government is the primary funder or has the dominant expertise, or any invention which a federal agency intends to develop to the point of practical application for use by the public or manufactured as a product.
 Furthermore, a federal agency under the Nixon patent policy should request ownership of inventions from nonprofits and from any company that does not have an established non-governmental commercial market–unless an inventor petitions for a determination that it is in the public interest for the inventor to retain ownership.

 If a university policy can be construed by courts to form a contract simply because university faculty don’t contest it, then surely executive branch patent policy can be construed to do much the same thing–but as federal contract taking precedence over state-enforced contract.
 For that matter, regardless of any overt university action to comply with the (f)(2) requirement, we can also construe that universities have–it is implied, it is necessarily constructed to have been done–complied, inventors are parties to any funding agreement, they have the right as a small business firm to elect to retain title to their inventions, and there’s nothing a university administrator can do–legally–about it.]